Classes

 In this course, participants are exposed to specialized disciplines beyond their current level of training and/or outside of the purview of Drama Therapy.
 Use of these modalities, without proper training and supervision, would exceed their scope of practice.
 Participants are responsible for ensuring that they are in compliance with professional standards and limits of practice as defined by the ethics code, as well as licensing and credentialing laws in the state of practice.

-Drama Therapy with Special Populations: Trauma-Affected Individuals & Communities
+Drama Therapy with Special Populations

-DATES TBA
+DATES TBD

 (3 credits)

-DATES TBA
+DATES TBD

 (3 credits)